François Ponsard

 François Ponsard (1 June 1814 - 7 July 1867) was a French dramatist, poet and author and was a member of the Académie française.

 Biography

 Ponsard was born at Vienne, Isère in 1814 and trained as a lawyer.
 His first literary work was a translation of Lord Byron's Manfred (1837).
 His play, Lucrèce, was first performed at the Thêatre Français on 1 April 1843.
 This date is notable in literature and dramatic history, because it marked a reaction against the romantic style of Alexandre Dumas, père and Victor Hugo.
 Ponsard adopted the liberty of the romantics with regard to the unities of time and place, but reverted to the more sober style of earlier French drama.
 The tastes and capacities of the greatest tragic actress of the day, Rachel, suited his methods, and this contributed greatly to his own popularity.
+In 1848, Lucrèce was adapted by Sir Anthony Rumbold as Lucretia.
+In Rumbold's version, Tullia's ghost visits Tarquin prior to the announcement of her death during the play's denouement.